nelsonfigueroa/nelson.cloud/content/posts/2022-12-30-hosting-a-static-site-on-aws-using-s3-and-cloudfront.md

 Next we need to request an SSL certificate in ACM that we'll use with CloudFront.
 This will allow us to set up our site with HTTPS.

 In AWS, go to "AWS Certificate Manager (ACM)".

-Check the upper right corner and make sure you are in the us-east-1 region.
+{{< admonition type="warning" >}}
 SSL certificates used with CloudFront must be in the us-east-1 region.
+Check the upper right corner and make sure you are in the us-east-1 region before proceeding.
+{{< /admonition >}}

 Then click the "Request" button.

 For "Certificate type" select "Request a public certificate".
 Then click Next